jdszekeres/os-tutorial/README.md

 # os-tutorial
-step by step instructions for developing a simple operating system
+## step by step tutorial for develping an operating system